Chapter 6 – Family Transitions

 “I haven’t decided yet.
-My support group says we shouldn’t.
+My support group brings up reasons we should and why we shouldn’t.
 Kurt wants to live together as two women.
 I feel that I would not be comfortable being seen as lesbians.
 Yet, he’s my best friend, the one I’ve talked everything over with for the last 30 years.
 We have lots of history together, including adopting and raising two challenging kids.
-He’s been a great husband, son-in-law, brother-in-law, etc. So part of me wants to stay together, but the other part just shudders to think about living as two women.
+He’s been a great husband, father, son-in-law, brother-in-law, etc. So part of me wants to stay together, but the other part just shudders to think about living as two women.
 Besides, does that mean I have to do without sex for the rest of my life?
 We haven’t had sex for at least 10 years, but do I want to be sexless for the next 30 as well?”

 “Why no sex for the last 10 years?”
 They’d always inquire.